jesuino/java-ml-projects/README.md

-# Deep Learning Java projects
+# Machine Learning
-My Deep Learning projects using Java.
+Projects and examples for Machine Learning using Java.